bespinian/serverless-workshop/README.md

 ## Preparation

-Before the course, please take care of the following tasks.
+At the start of the course, please take care of the following tasks.

 ### Test your AWS login